trhacknon/trhacknon.github.io/_posts/2020-4-15-Dynamic-Invoke.md

 These are just some examples of how you could bypass hooks.
 The point is: by providing you with powerful and flexible primitives for determining how code is executed, all operational choices are left up to you.
 Choose wisely. ;-)

-### Example - Syscall Execution
+#### Example - Syscall Execution

-Speaking of... lets show how to directly execute syscalls.
-We use `GetSyscallStub` to ~steal~ borrow the machine code of the syscall wrapper within `ntdll.dll` for `NtOpenProcess`.
+Speaking of bypassing hooks with syscalls... lets show you how to use them.
+First, we use `GetSyscallStub` to ~steal~ borrow the machine code of the syscall wrapper within `ntdll.dll` for `NtOpenProcess`.
 This ensures that we don't have to maintain a library of syscall IDs, since the appropriate ID will be embedded in the copy of `ntdll.dll` that resides on the local system.
 Then, we execute the resulting machine code using a delegate representing `NtOpenProcess`.
 Incidentally, because we are using a delegate to execute raw machine code, this also demonstrates how you could execute shellcode in the current process while passing in parameters and getting a return value.

 Note: Syscall execution does not currently work in WOW64 processes.
 Please see the note at the bottom of this post for details.